Stock Analysis on Net

 2 Click competitor name to see calculations.

-The quarterly financial data reveals several notable trends and fluctuations in key financial metrics over the examined periods.
+The financial data reveals several notable trends in earnings before interest and tax (EBIT), interest expense, and interest coverage ratio over the examined periods.

 Interest Expense